Malcolm Slaney

 tools to make it easier to work with sounds and images.
 On

-and to copy images to and from the scrapbook.
-For both
+sounds through the sound system, and to copy images to and

-published as Apple
+This toolbox is published as Apple Computer Technical Report

-Computer Technical Report #61. |
+#61. |

 Postscript